programmfabrik/easydb-documentation/content/technical/api/event/_index.en.md

 ## Output

 Returns all events matching the given filters.
-The event's output format is the short format of type [Event](/en/technical/types/event).
+The event's default output format (or `format=json`) is the short format of type [Event](/en/technical/types/event).
+If `format=json_full` is specified, the complete event information is included.
+For `format=csv` the output is formatted as CSV and includes all information.

 ## Permissions